Verca/tic-tac-toe/README.md

 Application runs on `localhost:8080`

-In the case of trouble, try to run `npm install -g webpack-dev-server` and then try to run `npm run start` again.
+In case of trouble, try to run `npm install -g webpack-dev-server` and then try to run `npm run start` again.

 ## Unit tests
 You can check `src/modules/exampleModule/reducers/listReducer.spec.js` to see an example of unit testing.